 Media & Communications Internship

-- Social media and marketing for upcoming events
+- Social media and marketing for programs and events

-- Management of Ask Ruth & Ask Tom blog columns
+- Management of Ask Ruth, Ask Brandon, and Ask Tom blog columns

 - Coordination of the e-newsletter